GisungSim/GisungSim.github.io/research-experiment.md

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-1.png" alt="">
-  <figcaption>Fig. 1. (left) Intensity difference squeezing at 100 kHz.
-Blue line, the standard quantum limit (SQL); red line, the four-wave mixing (FWM), that is, the squeezed state. (right) Intensity-difference noise versus total optical power at 100 kHz.</figcaption>
+  <figcaption>Fig. 1.
+(Left) Intensity difference squeezing at 100 kHz.
+Blue line, the standard quantum limit (SQL); red line, the four-wave mixing (FWM), that is, the squeezed state.
+(Right) Intensity-difference noise versus total optical power at 100 kHz.</figcaption>
 </figure>

 In this experiment, I achieved 6 dB of intensity-difference squeezing.
 This result indicates a suppression of noise power by 75% beyond the _standard quantum limit_ (a limit on measurement accuracy at quantum scales; or the maximum measurement accuracy achievable with "classical" states).
 In my setup, the maximum degree of squeezing was observed at 100 kHz, and the upper limit of the squeezing bandwidth extended to 2 MHz.